 6. Hepatitis, fatty liver or cirrhosis

 When the liver is not working properly, the body begins to accumulate high amounts of ammonia, which is a toxic substance normally transformed into urea by the liver and eliminated in the urine.
 Increased levels of ammonia cause a change in taste, similar to fish or onion.

 If you suspect your bitter taste is related to a liver problem, report your symptoms in our liver disease symptom checker and assess your risk.

 How to treat: Liver problems usually present with other symptoms, like fatigue or general malaise.
 Therefore, if liver disease is suspected, it is recommended you seek the medical opinion of a gastroenterologist, who can confirm a diagnosis and start treatment if necessary.

 7. Cold, sinusitis and other infections

-What to do: In these cases it is important to drink at least 2 liters of water a day as it can help to relieve bitter taste and facilitates recovery.
-However, it is important to see a general practitioner to identify the specific cause and initiate appropriate treatment.
+How to treat: It is important to drink at least 2L (about 8 cups) of water per day, as this helps to both relieve the bitter taste and speed-up recovery.
+However, it is also recommended to consult a general practitioner to confirm any diagnosis and start treatment as indicated.

 8. Diabetic ketoacidosis